Decriminalization of sex work: Abolitionism

 Hindle et al. (2008) stated: "Abolitionism is often described as the middle ground between prohibitionism and legalization.
 Advocates of this approach maintain that even though prostitutes may choose to enter the trade, it is nevertheless immoral.
 They believe that governments must take the necessary steps to allow prostitution to take place only as long as it does not infringe on public safety and order.
 Generally, abolitionists call for the criminalization of public solicitation."
 Kulick (2003) defined abolitionism as "a legal system that holds that prostitution in itself is not an offence, but the exploitation of the prostitution of others is; thus any third party recruiting, profiting from, or organising prostitutes is penalised."

 Neo-abolitionism

 Neo-abolitionism, also called the Nordic or Swedish model, is used in Sweden, Norway, France and other countries.
 While selling sex is not criminalized under this approach, the buying of sex is illegal.
 Neo-abolitionists claim these models do not punish prostitutes, but instead penalize those who purchase sex from sex workers.
-This model is criticized for causing sex workers to do their business in areas with less police, which often makes it more dangerous.
+This model is criticized for causing sex workers to do their business in areas hidden from police and public, which often makes it more dangerous.
+Sex workers also note the harm that police themselves inflict is a primary concern, not only through evictions, arrests and deportations, but also sexual violence.

 Legalization

 Legalization is also referred to as "regulationist".
-In countries that legalize prostitution, it is no longer prohibited, and there is legislation to control and regulate it.
+In countries that legalize prostitution, some forms of prostitution are no longer prohibited, and there is legislation to control and regulate it.
+The legalization model has been adopted across the world, ranging from countries in Europe, parts of Australia, and even the United States (Global Network of Sex Work Projects, 2021).
 The extent and type of legislation varies from country to country and may be regulated by work permits, licensing or tolerance zones.
+However, there remain problematic aspects of the legalization model; while it can provide employment standards and protections, it also creates hierarchies between licensed and unlicensed workers (Human Rights Council Working Group on discrimination against women and girls, 2023).
+The legalization model has barriers of entry, making those who are marginalized, due to a variety of intersectional reasons, unable to obtain permits.
+This reflects a historical pattern where colonial governments restricted entry to immigrant women they believed were sex workers; colonial control and exclusion of various groups continue in this model (Camiscioli, 2024).
+Today, under the legalization model, those who are not able to work in some countries, such as migrants, cannot work legally, and thus continue to be criminalized for sex work; they remain unprotected (Human Rights Council Working Group on discrimination against women and girls, 2023).
+Due to these shortcomings, the model is widely opposed by the sex workers’ movements and instead advocates for full decriminalization (Human Rights Council Working Group on discrimination against women and girls, 2023).